Ned Bell

-Ned Bell (born June 12) is a Canadian television personality and executive chef.
-He appeared on Cook Like a Chef, Its Just Food and on Global B.C.
+Ned Bell (born June 12, 1973) is a Canadian television personality and executive chef.
+In 2008 he appeared in one episode of Cook Like a Chef, Its Just Food and on Global B.C.
 Weekend Monday News Saturday Chef segment.

 Early life

-Born on June 12 in Okanagan British Columbia, at the age of 12 Bell would cook for his younger siblings and that is what kick started his love for food and cooking.
-When he turned 15 he got his first job washing dishes.
+Born on June 12 in Okanagan, British Columbia, at the age of 12, Bell cooked for his younger siblings and that is what kick started his love for food and cooking.
+When he turned 15, he got his first job washing dishes.
 In 1991 he graduated high school from Magee Secondary School.
-Then he went on to culinary school at Durbrulle French Culinary School and graduated in 1994.
+Then he went on to culinary school at the Durbrulle French Culinary School and graduated in 1994.